 Hallelujah!
 After mountains of research and FIVE failed attempts in the LunaCafe OtherWorldly Kitchen, I FINALLY created granola CLUSTERS.
-(One of the secrets is the oatmeal flour paste in the photo below.)

 Not microscopic granola clusters that break apart in your hand as soon as you lift the crunchy morsels to your lips.
-Not a few granola clusters in a batch of otherwise loose, butter and sugar-coated, toasted oatmeal.
+Not a few granola clusters in a batch of otherwise loose, butter-and sugar-coated, toasted oatmeal.

 But an entire batch of big beautiful granola clusters, which I am actually eating as I type this post, WITHOUT fear of them crumbling into the grooves of the keyboard.
 Now, it’s not a cure for the common cold, but nonetheless, it feels like a significant victory to me.

-Of course, I understand that there are times when you want loose granola, such as when you want to douse it with milk for breakfast or crumble it over ice cream, ricotta, or yogurt for an anytime nosh.
+Of course, I understand that there are times when you want loose granola.
+Such as when you want to douse it with milk for breakfast or crumble it over ice cream, ricotta, or yogurt for an anytime nosh.

 Tips & Tricks for Creating Perfect Granola